-GK Glove Size Guide
+Goalkeeper Gloves Size Guide

 We have the same sizes as other regular brands, and the majority of goalkeepers know what they prefer.
 The adult gloves range between size 7-11, while kids gloves range between size 3-6.
 Every goalkeeper has individual preferences and knows what fits them in regards to whether they like a loose or tight glove.
 The former Mexican national team goalkeeper, Jorge Campos, was famous for preferring big gloves, while the legendary Peter Shilton preferred tight gloves.
 Generally, adult goalkeepers choose the sizes 8, 9, and 10.
+Use our handy guide below to work out your size and maybe take a look at our personalised goalkeeper gloves when you are ready to make a purchase

 |Average size guide for goalkeeper gloves|